brownplt/pyret.org/src/pyret-code/index.md

 trade-off.

 Ultimately, though, research _requires_ doing new things.
 We don't want to do new things just for the sake of it.
-We're long been inspired by this quote from
+We've long been inspired by this quote from
 [Paul Graham](http://www.paulgraham.com/desres.html):